ComputerScienceHouse/proxstar/developing/README.md

 If you want to work on Proxstar using a 1:1 development setup, there are a couple things you're going to need

-- A machine you can SSH into, portforward from, and run Flask, Redis, and Docker on
+- A machine you can
+    - SSH into
+        - With portforwarding (see `man ssh` for info on the `-L` option)
+    - and run
+        - Flask
+        - Redis
+        - Docker
 - At least one (1) Proxmox host running Proxmox >6.3
-- Docker
-- SSH portforwarding
 - A CSH account
 - An RTP (to tell you secrets)